pchemguy/spec-kit/templates/decompose/prespec-analysis.md

     The LLM MUST NOT block phase progression solely due to unresolved ambiguity unless the ambiguity prevents coherent or valid output.
 2. **Explicit Assumption Declaration**
-    Whenever the LLM resolves ambiguity through inference, it MUST produce an explicit **Assumptions and Resolved Ambiguities** block.
+    Whenever the LLM resolves a detected ambiguity through inference, it MUST produce an explicit Assumptions and Resolved Ambiguities block if the ambiguity is material, affects interpretation of requirements, or could reasonably affect decomposition, SSS, feature synthesis, validation, or roadmap content.
+Minor wording, formatting, or non-substantive interpretation choices MAY be omitted when they do not affect artifact structure, semantics, or validation.

     ```markdown
     ### Assumptions and Resolved Ambiguities